twgraduate/api-spike/README.md

 # **API Basic**

 * Get all books information list:                  GET       /books
-* Read a book detailed information by book i:      GET       /books/:isbn
+* Read a book detailed information by book isbn:      GET       /books/:isbn
 * Add a book to the list:                          POST      /book
-* Edit detail information by book id:              PUT       /book/:isbn
+* Edit detail information by book isbn:              PUT       /book/:isbn
-* Delete book information by book id:              DELETE    /book/:isbn
+* Delete book information by book isbn:              DELETE    /book/:isbn

 When you POST/PUT?DELETE, username&password is needed, they are assigined in the authorization header.